-- Ensure a safe work environment in which employees are protected from physical, biological, and chemical hazards. - Ensure compliance to all local, state, and federal safety regulations and practices. - Maintain adequate supplies of personal protective equipment (PPE), safety, first aid, and spill kits, disinfectant and sanitizers, and biohazard waste containers. - Promote safety and good laboratory practices Record Keeping July 2021 386 - Maintain and retain records consistent with CLIA, OSHA, site policy, and any other applicable accreditation, licensure, and regulatory standards - Maintain personnel records on training, continuing education, competency assessments, proficiencies, HIPPA, confidentiality, and security agreements, health assessments required for employment and job duties, and applicable performance evaluations - Maintain records and logs on equipment maintenance, quality control, temperatures, incident reports, OSHA, etc. Records should be readily accessible to inspectors as required - See the CSG "Forms and Teaching Sheets" Lab Section and the tools and resources from the CDC; https://www.cdc.gov/labquality/ for further recommendations.
+- Ensure a safe work environment in which employees are protected from physical, biological, and chemical hazards. - Ensure compliance to all local, state, and federal safety regulations and practices. - Maintain adequate and in date supplies of personal protective equipment (PPE), safety, first aid and spill kits, disinfectant and sanitizers, and biohazard waste containers. - Promote safety and good laboratory practices - Maintain and retain records consistent with CLIA, OSHA, site policy, and any other applicable accreditation, licensure, and regulatory standards - Maintain records and logs on equipment maintenance, quality control, temperatures, incident reports, OSHA, etc. Records should be readily accessible to inspectors as required - See the CSG "Forms and Teaching Sheets" Lab Section.
+Further resources of an assessment checklist, best practices, and safety plan information can be found within the tools and resources on the aforementioned CDC lab quality website.